 Unsubscribes are standard in email marketing and sales—they happen all the time.
 Users typically unsubscribe from content when they’ve decided it’s no longer relevant, when they’ve changed roles, when they choose a competitor, etc.

-However, having an alarmingly high unsubscribe rate of 20% or so might signal email providers and ISPs that apparently no one wants to be on your mailing list, and your email deliverability will suffer.
+However, having an alarmingly high unsubscribe rate of 20% or so might signal to email providers and ISPs that no one wants to be on your mailing list, and your email deliverability will suffer.

 Nutshell Campaigns plugs directly into your CRM data, so you can create highly targeted audience segments, track the impact of your emails in real-time, and manage all your communications out of a single tool.
 Get started for free!